anshuman-krishna/anshuman-krishna/README.md

 <h1 align="center">Hello :D , I'm Anshuman</h1>
-<h3 align="center">A dedicated front-end developer with aspirations to become a full-stack professional, currently focused on MERN, GoLang and Nuxt3.
+<h3 align="center">A dedicated developer with aspirations to become an experienced full-stack professional, currently focused on MERN, GoLang and Nuxt3.
 Exploring life through keystrokes, words, and pixels.</h3>

 - Passionate about **cybersecurity** and **blockchain**, areas I've recently begun exploring and plan to expand my knowledge in to become proficient in the near future.